 Article 3L - Historic Rehabilitation Tax Credits Investment Program.
 Article 3L replaced the historic rehabilitation tax credits generally available under Article 3D, which expired for qualified rehabilitation expenditures and rehabilitation expenses, incurred on or after January 1, 2015.
-This Article expires for qualified rehabilitation expenditures and expenses incurred on or after January 1, 2015.
-To claim a tax credit under Article 3L, qualified rehabilitation expenditures and expenses must be placed in service before January 1, 2028.
-Article 3L tax credits are very similar to the Article 3D tax credits; however, Article 3L tax credits are capped and have a lower credit percentage.
+This Article expires for qualified rehabilitation expenditures and expenses incurred on or after January 1, 2024.
+To claim a tax credit under Article 3L, qualified rehabilitation expenditures and expenses must be placed in service by January 1, 2032.
 For additional information on Article 3L, see G.S.
 105-129.105, G.S.
 105-129.106, and the Department's website.
 Important: To claim a credit under Article 3L, you must complete Form NC-Rehab and attach Form NC-Rehab to the front of Form D-400.

 Line 12.
 Enter the total amount of tax credit for rehabilitating an income-producing historic structure.
-(From Form NC-Rehab, Part 4, Line 19.)
+(From Form NC-Rehab, Part 4.)

 Line 13.
 Enter the total amount of the tax credit for rehabilitating a nonincome-producing historic structure.
-(From Form NC-Rehab, Part 4, Line 22.)
+(From Form NC-Rehab, Part 4.)

 Part 3.
-Computation of Total Tax Credits to be Taken in Tax Year 2018
+Computation of Total Tax Credits to be Taken in Tax Year 2019